 02-03-1874 – 07-27-1946 Gertrude Stein – Born in West Allegheny (Pittsburgh), Pennsylvania and raised in Oakland, California.
 She was an American writer of novels, poetry, and plays.
 Stein moved to Paris in 1903, making France her home for the remainder of her life.
 A literary innovator and pioneer of Modernist literature, Stein’s work broke with the narrative, linear, and temporal conventions of the 19th-century.
 She was also known as a collector of Modernist art.
 In 1933, Stein published a kind of memoir of her Paris years, The Autobiography of Alice B. Toklas, written in the voice of Toklas, her life partner.
 The book became a literary bestseller and brought Stein into the light of mainstream attention.
 She met Alice B. Toklas on September 8, 1907, on Toklas’s first day in Paris, at Michael and Sarah Stein’s apartment.
 In the 1980’s, a cabinet in the Yale University Beinecke Library, which had been locked for an indeterminate number of years was opened and found to contain some 300 love letters written by Stein and Toklas.
 Stein is the author of one of the earliest coming out stories (published in 1950 as Things as They Are), written in 1903 and suppressed by the author.
 Her essay Miss Furr and Miss Skeene (written 1909-1911, published 1922) is one of the first homosexual revelation stories to be published.
-The work contains the word “gay” over one hundred times, perhaps the first published use of the word “gay” in reference to same-sex relationships, and those who have them, uniformed readers missed the homosexual content.
+The work contains the word “gay” over one hundred times, perhaps the first published use of the word “gay” in reference to same-sex relationships, uniformed readers missed the homosexual content.

 02-03-1927 Kenneth Anger – Born in Santa Monica, California.
 He is an American actor, filmmaker, and writer.
 Working exclusively in short films, he has produced almost 40 works since 1937, nine of which have been grouped together as The Magick Lantern Cycle, and form the basis of Anger’s reputation as one of the most influential independent filmmakers in cinema history.
 His films merge surrealism, homoeroticism, and the occult.
 He is one of America’s first openly gay filmmakers.